andrechristikan/ack-nestjs-boilerplate-docs/tips/readme.md

 ## Response Type

-In ack-nestjs-boilerplate-mongoose we use `@Response` decorator or `@ResponsePaging` decorator to return our response with/without data.
+In ack-nestjs-boilerplate-mongoose we use `Response Decorator` or `Response Paging Decorator` to return our response with/without data.
 But sometimes we forgot to set `Response Type`

 ```typescript
 @Controller({